 \subsection{Spin-1 sector}

-In Fig. \ref{fig: FO-Real-Momenta-EoS-Im-Re-Omega-spin1} we show the real and imaginary parts of the lowest three modes for real $q^2= (0, 3)$ at the first-order equation of state and the spin-1 sector.
-In the real parts besides the lowest mode, the modes $(2^{\text{nd}}, 3^{\text{rd}}, 5^{\text{th}})$ go to infinity at low temperatures, and the rest modes fall to get their place.
-In the imaginary parts, the story is a little different.
-By increasing the $|q^2|$ the hydro mode restores, evolves with $\phi_H$ and backs to its place at low temperatures.
-The first non-hydro mode goes to zero at low temperatures, while some of the $\Omega_{k}(T \gg T_c) \to -\infty(T\ll T_c)$ when $k\geq 3$.
+Fig. \ref{fig: FO-Real-Momenta-EoS-Im-Re-Omega-spin1} displays the real and imaginary parts of the lowest three modes for real $q^2 = (0,3)$ for the first-order EoS and the spin-1 sector.
+In the real parts, besides the lowest mode, the $(2^{\text{nd}}, 3^{\text{rd}}, 5^{\text{th}})$ modes diverge to infinity at low temperatures, and the other modes converge to their 5D-AdS limit.
+In the imaginary parts, by increasing the $\vert q^2\vert$, the hydro mode evolves with $\phi_H$ and returns to its place at low temperatures.
+The first non-hydro mode goes to zero at low temperatures, while some of the $\Omega_{k}(T \gg T_c) \to -\infty(T\ll T_c)$ for $k \geq 3$.

-In Fig. \ref{fig: reim-shear-FO-1} we show the real and imaginary parts of the modes at real $q^2$ plane for $\phi_H = (2.446, 12.7157)$ in the spin-1 sector.
-We can infer that the mode would collide with each other at positive $|q^2|$ in this sector.